 We’re often asked whether it’s cheaper to buy a smartphone on a contract plan, or outright with a BYO phone SIM card — especially whenever Apple announces a new iPhone.
 Many assume that buying a phone on a contract gets you the biggest savings, thanks to telco handset subsidies, but a spate of competitive, data-packed SIM only options means the choice is trickier than it’s ever been.

-To answer this question, we’ve taken a close look at both the new 64GB and 256GB iPhone 8 models and compared the price of buying the phone on a 24 month contract to the cost of buying it outright and taking up a comparable non contract plan from the same provider.
-We then compared the cost of buying the iPhone 8 outright and taking up 24 months of service from a BYO phone option such as Amaysim, Vaya and Aldi Mobile.
+To answer this question, we’ve taken a close look at both the new 64GB and 256GB iPhone 8 models and the 64GB iPhone X and compared the price of buying the phone on a 24 month contract to the cost of buying it outright and taking up a comparable non contract plan from the same provider.
+We then compared the cost of buying an iPhone outright and taking up 24 months of service from a BYO phone option such as Amaysim, Vaya and Aldi Mobile.

 For the record, the results are pretty similar when comparing prices for the iPhone 8 Plus.